MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 4. The restore operation begins immediately.

 > [!IMPORTANT]
-> Self-service Point in Time Restore (PITR) is not supported between environments that are on different regions.
-For more details, refer to the "Known issues" section later in this topic .
+> Self-service point in time restore (PITR) is not supported between environments that are on different regions.
+For more details, refer to the "Known issues" section later in this topic.

 ### Restore operation failure